Medical expert of the article

 - Irritability, insomnia.

-Symptoms of an oral mastitis in adults:
+Symptoms of oral thrush in adults:

 - Burning, dry mouth.

-- Swelling and redness of the mouth.
+- Swelling and redness of the oral cavity.

-- Bleeding when eating, brushing teeth.
+- Bleeding when eating or brushing teeth.

 - Loss of taste.

-- Difficulty with eating, painful chewing, swallowing.
+- Difficulty eating, painful chewing and swallowing.

 Symptoms of herpetic stomatitis